Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialist physicians at Norton Children’s Cancer Institute, affiliated with the University of Louisville, have the skills and equipment to pinpoint leukemia and lymphoma diagnosis and deliver precision treatment.
+The board-certified and fellowship-trained specialist physicians at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, have the skills and equipment to pinpoint a leukemia or lymphoma diagnosis and deliver precision treatment.

 Leukemia is a cancer of the blood and bone marrow and is the most common type of cancer in children.
 The most common types of leukemia include:

 Lymphoma is a cancer of the lymphatic system, a part of the body’s immune system.
-Lymphoma can start in almost any part of the body and spread to other tissues or organs and is the third most common childhood cancer.
-Types of lymphoma found in children often include:
+Lymphoma can start in almost any part of the body and spread to other tissues or organs.
+It is the third most common childhood cancer.
+Types of pediatric lymphoma often include:

 We offer a wide range of treatments for leukemia and lymphoma, including chemotherapy, radiation therapy, immunotherapy and stem cell transplantation.

 Our leukemia and lymphoma specialists are at the leading edge of developing new treatments.
 As they learn more about how to best apply different therapies to treat these diseases, they will use this knowledge to help your child.
-New stem cell approaches used at Norton Children’s Cancer Institute will include novel immunotherapy methods that harness the patients’ own immune system to fight leukemia and lymphoma.
+New stem cell approaches used at Norton Children’s Cancer Institute include immunotherapy that harnesses the patient’s own immune system to fight leukemia and lymphoma.

 Our specialists include pediatric oncologists, pediatric surgeons, pediatric oncology nurses and radiation oncologists.
-Other members of our care team include child psychologists, child psychiatrists, child life therapist, social worker, chaplain, physical and occupational therapists, nutritionist, pharmacists, massage therapist and expressive therapists.
+Other members of our care team include child psychologists, child psychiatrists, child life therapists, social workers, a chaplain, physical and occupational therapists, a nutritionist, pharmacists, massage therapists and expressive therapists.